 Your builder will have carried out all of the preparation works such as plumbing, ceilings, plastering, and preparation of suitable flooring for your required floor covering and electric feeds.
 If you have a bathroom company that has designed your bathroom and supplied the products and they are to carry out the fitting of your bathroom they should supply plans, and, in a lot of cases, liaise with the builder as to the positioning of the product for the required feeds and wastes and positioning of any required electrics.
 If wastes and feeds are in the wrong places, then your cost can go up to rectify these (whether the fault is with the builder or the company installing your bathroom).
 Costs can start around £2400 but this will increase if there is tiling and flooring to be fitted.

 How To Replace A Bath With A Shower

 Removing an existing bath and replacing it with a shower enclosure will require some re-tiling or waterproof wall boarding to the new shower area, as well as the supply and fitting of a shower valve.
 Costs can vary depending on the type of shower you choose to replace the bath.
 Again, the quality of enclosure, depth of glass and amount of framework will all have a bearing on the cost.

 The cost of replacing a bath with a shower ranges from £4000 – £5000 upwards.
 If you have an existing shower valve that doesn’t need replacing, then the cost can be reduced.

 Standard Replacement Of Existing Bathroom

-A standard bathroom replacement will generally include sanitaryware, bath, taps, shower over bath, plastering, part tiling & flooring.
-Costs will be dependant of final product choice and works required to achieve this but can range between £8000 – £9000.
-Addition of electrics and ceiling work can add to this cost.
+A standard bathroom replacement will generally include sanitary ware, bath, taps, shower over bath, plastering, part tiling & flooring.
+Costs will be dependent of the final product choice and the work required to achieve this but can range between £8000 – £9000.
+The addition of electrics and ceiling work can add to this cost.